+The programme is organized around six main themes.
+The EFRJ invited practitioners, researchers, legal professionals, policy makers and activists to submit proposals for presenting during the parallel workshop sessions.
+The call for papers closed on 26 April 2016.
 There is room also for poster presentations to be shown in the main hall where registrations and coffee breaks take place.
 Please send your proposal to Emanuela Biffi to reserve your spot!

 The 9th international conference of the EFRJ will be hosted in the ‘Kamerlingh Onnes Building’ (see picture) of the Leiden Law School, one of the largest faculties of Leiden University.
 More info here (address: Steenschuur 25, Leiden; phone: +31 71 527 7513).
 The buildings is accessible for wheelchair users.